RajatJangra2653/dp-420-cosmos-db-dev/instructions/10-sdk-pagination.md

 - Prepared your development environment.
 - Seeded the Azure Cosmos DB SQL API account with data.
 - Paginated through small result sets of a SQL query using the SDK.
-- Iterated over the results of a SQL query using the SDK.

 ### You have successfully completed the lab